Japanese occupation of West Sumatra: Administration

 The West Coast Province of Sumatra was formed in August 1942 under the name Sumatora Nishi Kaigan Shū to replace the residency/shū system.
 The province had its capital in Padang.
-The Gregorian calendar was replaced by the Japanese imperial year, which is ahead 660 years, and the time zone was adjusted to Japan Standard Time, which was about 2.5 hours off Tokyo time.
+The Gregorian calendar was replaced by the Japanese imperial year, which is ahead 660 years, and the time zone was adjusted to Japan Standard Time, which was about 2.5 hours off from the time in Tokyo.
 Former Toyama Prefecture Governor Yano Kenzo served as the first shūchōkan.
 Yano Kenzo arrived in Padang on 9 August 1942 along with 68 civil servants.
 Starting from the Japanese occupation, Padang Gemeente was governed by a Padang Shichō answering to the shūchōkan of West Sumatra.
 The division of West Coast Sumatra's administrative units was almost entirely based on the division made by the Dutch in 1935, consisting of 5 afdeelingen (departments), 19 onderafdeelingen (subdepartments), 20 districts, 49 subdistricts, and at least 430 nagari (settlements or villages).
 Historian Gusti Asnan noted that a slight difference between the Dutch and the Japanese administrative units was the exclusion of Fuku Bun Bangkinang and the inclusion of the Kampar Regency in Rio Shū (Riau Province).
 In running the government in West Coast Sumatra, the Japanese did not make many changes to the governmental structure, except for using Japanese nomenclature.
 The Afdeeling, headed by an assistant resident, was changed into a bunshū (分周), headed by a bunshūchō (分周長).
 Bunshū once divided into the onderafdeeling headed by a controleur became a fuku bunshū headed by a fuku bunshūchō or Kantokukan (Which was a Japanese transliteration for the word controleur).
 The Kantokukan was a low-ranking Japanese official, but had a relatively important position, as he was the liaison officer between the Japanese official layer and the bumiputera (native officials).

 The district headed by a demang was changed to a gun (郡) headed by a gunchō.
 Onderdistricts headed by assistant demangs were transformed into fukugun headed by a fuku gunchō.
 Except for important positions in the administration, the Japanese still used native officials who had previously been in the Dutch East Indies administration on condition that they did not infringe on Japanese authority.
 This was because the Japanese who first came were soldiers who did not understand the organization and intricacies of civil governance.
 Japanese reports in 1942 indicate that governmental officials for West Sumatra who were later sent never arrived due to their ship being hit and sunk by Allied torpedoes.
 The highest native official headed the gun and its subordinate structure, the fukugun (副郡).
-The smallest government unit, the nagari, was termed son and the head of the nagari was called sonchō or son (村).
+The smallest government unit, the nagari, was termed son and the head of the village or sometimes nagari was called sonchō or son (村).
+Village heads continued to carry out administrative duties, but did not receive salaries from the authorities unlike during the Dutch period.